DanySK/Course-DTM-SE-3/content/dvcs-basics/_index.md

   }
 {{< /gravizo >}}

-When an older commit is checked out, however, this condition doesn't occur, if we run `git checkout HEAD~4`:
+When an old commit is checked out this condition doesn't hold, if we run `git checkout HEAD~4`:

 {{< gravizo >}}
   digraph G {